matrix-org/matrix-react-sdk/docs/cypress.md

 This is a small selection - the Cypress best practices guide, linked above, has more good advice, and we should generally try to adhere to them.

+### Trafficlight

+The [trafficlight test code](../cypress/e2e/trafficlight/) in this repository diverges slightly from these guidelines:
+    - it implements actions requested by the [trafficlight server](https://github.com/matrix-org/trafficlight/) such as 'login', 'create_room', ... without having an overview of the full test that is being run.
+The test is written in python and runs within the trafficlight server.
+    - therefore it can't use the programmatic shortcuts provides in the cypress object, otherwise trafficlight wouldn't be testing the UI at all.
+    - each trafficlight action also depends on some state, e.g. the create_room action assumes you're logged in, the 'send_message' action assumes you are in a room, etc...

 ## Percy Visual Testing
 We also support visual testing via Percy, this extracts the DOM from Cypress and renders it using custom renderers for Safari, Firefox, Chrome & Edge, allowing us to spot visual regressions before they become release regressions.